Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 Treatment Options

-Keeping baby in mind when suggestions are made for treatment is an important part of promoting perinatal mental health.
-A new-born baby is very connected to you as their parent, so your emotional wellbeing is closely linked with that of your baby.
+Keeping the baby in mind when suggestions are made for treatment is an important part of promoting postnatal mental health.
+A newborn baby is very connected to you, so your emotional wellbeing is closely linked with that of your baby.

-A GP or psychiatrist will prescribe medications such as an antidepressants.
+A GP or psychiatrist may prescribe medications such as antidepressants.
 They are used to stabilise low mood and reduce anxious feelings.
-Tricyclic antidepressants and selective serotonin reuptake inhibitors (SSRIs), are the more commonly prescribed antidepressants during the perinatal period.
-A range of factors are considered when prescribing the type of antidepressants for example whether you are breastfeeding, on other medications or are struggling with other symptoms postpartum.
+Selective serotonin reuptake inhibitors (SSRIs) are the most commonly prescribed antidepressants during the postnatal period.
+Your GP is the best person to talk about medication with you and they will consider other factors like, whether you are breastfeeding, on other medications or are struggling with other symptoms postpartum.

 Support groups

-Support can be sought from family and friends, or through formal groups such as online, in person or community groups.
-These groups can provide emotional support, connection to others and help you feel less alone in experiencing this hard time in becoming a new parent and experiencing postpartum depression.
+Support comes in many forms – it could be from family and friends, or through more formal groups such as online, in person, community groups, and support groups or playgroups.
+Inclusion in these groups can provide a much-needed emotional connection to others and help you feel less alone in experiencing this hard time in becoming a new parent and experiencing postpartum depression.
+Think about who could be in your village.

 Your Child and Family Health Nurse can suggest some support groups available in your area, there are always playgroups in each community.